-However, several features of our simulation are different than PLAsTiCC.
-We do not include the parametric SNIbc MOSFiT model, which was part of PLAsTiCC, because its parameters were drawn from unrealistic flat distributions and the models produce unphysical light curves.
+However, several features of our simulation are different from PLAsTiCC.
+We do not include the parametric SN~Ibc MOSFiT model, which was part of PLAsTiCC, because its parameters were drawn from unrealistic flat distributions and the models produce unphysical light curves.
 We also add the recent core-collapse spectrophotometric templates from \citet{Vincenzi2019CC}, which are suffixed by \texttt{HostXT\_V19} in Table~\ref{tbl:class-models-numbers}.
 The V19 models add realistic diversity to our core-collapse sample.
 The V19 models include templates for SNe~IIb and SNe~Ic-BL, which are both new since PLAsTiCC.
-SN~Ic-BL are energetic Ic events observed with broad lines in their spectra, indicating enhanced absorption velocities of ${\sim}15,000$-$30,000$~km~s$^{-1}$ \citep{Modjaz2016}.
+SNe~Ic-BL are energetic Ic events observed with broad lines in their spectra, indicating enhanced absorption velocities of ${\sim}15,000$-$30,000$~km~s$^{-1}$ \citep{Modjaz2016}.
 Thus, the Ic-BL templates are distinguishable from the typical Ic model primarily through spectroscopy.
 As we only simulate photometric light curves for SCOTCH, the only relevant difference from SNe~Ic is that SN~Ic-BL light curves are brighter.

 The SLSN~I, TDE, and AGN models are similar to those in K19, the only difference being that we impose an upper redshift limit of $z=3$ to match the limit of CosmoDC2 galaxies within the \texttt{HOSTLIB}s.